Werasilz/Werasilz/README.md

 ### &nbsp;About Me 🚀

-🖐️ &nbsp;I'm Unity game developer.
-Experience in 2D & 3D games, Mobile games Augmented Reality games, Virtual Reality games using Oculus / Cardboard, Virtual tour 360° and Metaverse on Spatial / Sandbox.
+🖐️ &nbsp;Experienced Unity Game Developer specializing in 2D & 3D games on PC and mobile platforms.
+Skilled in developing AR & VR games using Oculus and Cardboard, as well as Virtual Tours 360° and metaverse on Spatial and Sandbox.

 ----
 ### Tech Stack 🛠